-The FHA mortgage program enables home buyers to purchase a home with a down payment low as 3.5%, significantly lower than the 10% - 20% down payment required by most standard mortgage programs.
+The FHA mortgage program enables home buyers to purchase a home with a down payment low as 3.5%, significantly lower than the 10% - 20% down payment required by many standard mortgage programs.
 Saving money for a down payment can be one of the biggest obstacles to buying a home so the program can be very useful for people with limited funds.
 While the FHA program requires a 3.5% down payment, borrowers can combine the program with a gift or down payment assistance program to buy a home with no personal financial contribution.
 For example, you could use a $96,500 FHA loan and a $3,500 down payment grant to buy a $100,000 with minimal personal funds.
 By reducing the down payment and personal financial contribution required to buy a home, the FHA program makes home ownership more affordable for more people.

 The FHA mortgage program uses more flexible borrower qualification requirements including a lower minimum required credit score and a potentially higher debt-to-income ratio.
 The minimum credit score required to qualify for an FHA mortgage is only 500 if you make a down payment of at least 10% and 580 if your down payment is between 3.5% and 10.0% of the property purchase price.
 And if you make a down payment of at least 10% of the property purchase price, the minimum required credit score is as low as 500.
 Additionally, although the standard debt-to-income ratio limit for the FHA program is 43% (lower than other programs), applicants with stronger financial and credit profiles may be able to qualify for a mortgage with a debt-to-income ratio of up to 55%.
 The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense (mortgage payment plus taxes and insurance) plus other monthly debt such as credit card, student and auto loans.
 The higher the debt-to-income ratio, the larger the mortgage you can qualify for.